remla25-team12/operation/README.md

 ## Assignment 2

 The Kubernetes-based deployment infrastructure is fully operational.
 MetalLB and NGINX Ingress Controller are installed and configured with fixed IP addresses.
 The Kubernetes Dashboard is deployed via Helm and exposed via an Ingress using HTTPS with self-signed certificates.
 The dashboard loads correctly at `https://dashboard.local`, and token-based login is functional through the command line, although UI login fails with a 401.
 This setup lays the groundwork for future feature deployments and secure service exposure.
-All steps including optional until the end are done.
+All steps described in the assignment document, including the optional Step 23, are implemented.